 The service walks you through a detailed goal-setting process and will connect you with a small community of other Noom users who are trying to lose weight.
 You can ask questions within this group and use it as a way to stay accountable for making progress.

 Noom will also send you motivational tips and articles designed to reshape your relationship to food so that you can maintain long-term progress.

-For these perks, you’ll pay significantly more for Noom than you will either of the other tracking platforms—both of which have free and premium versions.
+For these perks, you’ll pay significantly more for Noom than you will either of the other tracking platforms.

 One difference between these apps is that Noom isn’t designed for long-term use.
 Instead, the app’s goal is for you to become self-sufficient with your eating habits so that you eventually can stop paying for the service.